Submitting the TASFA

 The TASFA is a paper application and must be printed, filled out, signed, and submitted to the University.
-Students must also submit the Institutional Verification Form and completed tax return documents with the TASFA application in order for the application to be considered complete.
+Students must also submit completed tax return documents with the TASFA application in order for the application to be considered complete.
+Male students between the ages of 18 and 25 must also submit proof they registered with Selective Service.
 Documents will be accepted by mail, fax, email, or in person at the financial aid office.

 Summer Financial Aid

 Financial aid is generally awarded for the fall and spring semesters.
-If you would like to be awarded for the summer semester, you would need to submit a Summer Application Form.
-The Summer Application Form is usually available to download during the spring semester.
-For more information about financial aid for the summer semester, visit the
+If you would like to be awarded for the summer semester, you must have a completed TASFA on file for the applicable year and be enrolled in summer courses.
+Most summer financial aid will require at least halftime enrollment.